anoma/nspec/docs/arch/node/types/anoma_message.juvix.md

     import arch.node.engines.naming_messages open using {NamingMsg};
     ```

-# Anoma Messages
+# Anoma Message

-An _Anoma_ message is a admissible messages
+The _Anoma_ message type contains all admissible messages
 that can be sent between nodes in the network.
 An Anoma message is of the type `Msg`.
 Each constructor of the type `Msg`